torvalds/linux/Documentation/input/joydev/joystick.rst

 -----------------------------------------

-These pads and joysticks are not designed for PCs and other computers Linux runs on, and usually require a special connector for attaching them through a parallel port.
+These pads and joysticks are not designed for PCs and other computers GNU/Linux runs on, and usually require a special connector for attaching them through a parallel port.

 See :ref:`joystick-parport` for more info.